23. How to Calculate Alcohol

 - Fat: 16.6 , Carbs: 13 , Fiber: 0 , Protein: 1 = 6pp

 Unfortunately, the system ISN’T fool proof.
-Mixed drinks, when not made with calorie-free mixers, pose a whole new issue.
 The only way to calculate a mixed drink is to separate it out into its components.

-For example – if you have a rum and pineapple you need to calculate the pp value of the rum, and then the pp value of the pineapple juice, and add them separately into your tracker.
+E.g. - if you have rum and pineapple you need to calculate the pp value of the rum, and then the pp value of the pineapple juice, and add them separately into the tracker.
 This is the only way I know how to do it.
-If someone else knows differently, definitely tell me!
+If someone else knows differently, tell me!